JKo12345-theskibber/James-Kochan-NPC-Generator/README.md

     return npcs
 ```

-In short, this function searches the lists for a random choice out of them to return to the user, such as the NPC's professions and heights.
+In short, this function searches the lists **already created** for a random choice out of them to return to the user, such as the NPC's professions and heights.

 ```
 def print_npcs(npcs):